Don’t you just hate how much big brands suck up all the page one results on Google?

 Unlike Facebook and Twitter, getting followers on Instagram is much easier and as our infographic proves — they’re worth much more.

-Therefore, you really don’t want to put off your Instagram Marketing efforts for much longer.
+Therefore, you really don’t want to put off your Instagram video marketing efforts for much longer.

 Get started now and take your brand awareness to the next level.